wisp-forest/docs/docs/accessories/various_questions.md

 Such can be done but it is not recommend for Modders to take such drastic action unless really needing to do such since It may mess with other peoples mods ability to equip accessories.

-Datapackers should also be cautious for similar reasons but for Modpack developers its understandable if they desire to rebalanced their pack to either condense slots or balance the amount of slots but do note that **some developers will lock** their Accessories to specific slots either by looking only in those slots or controlling functionality to work only in the given slot
+Datapackers should also be cautious for similar reasons but for Modpack developers its understandable if they desire to rebalance their pack to either condense slots or balance the amount of slots but do note that **some developers will lock** their Accessories to specific slots either by looking only in those slots or controlling functionality to work only in the given slot

 #### Does enchantments work with equipped accessories?